Jacky11234/Jacky11234/README.md

 # Jacky Guo

-##  INTRODUCTION
+##  :bulb: INTRODUCTION

-:blush: I am passionate about working with complex data and providing business insights to assist managers in making data-driven decisions.
+ I am passionate about working with complex data and providing business insights to assist managers in making data-driven decisions.

 I am a Certified Practising Accountant (CPA, Australia) with IBM Data Analyst and IBM Machine Learning certifications, and Power BI Data Analyst certified with years of experience in data cleaning/analysis, programming, and accounting.